-Last Year's Commitments √ \$€ Progress Comment Ve will respond to the Wales Audit Office Community Safety in Wales Report and its recommendations for Welsh Government, Police Crime Commissioner's and Local Authorities.
-(Action 10 12619) help improve organisations' and partnership responses to such incidents.
+Last Year's Commitments √ ¥ Progress Comment help improve organisations' and partnership responses to such incidents.
 A review of the schools prevention programme is being undertaken by the APB Children and Young People/Prevention sub group, mapping what is currently delivered by all service providers and developing a regional age appropriate prevention programme to complement the Police All Wales School Liaison Programme.
 A Task and Finish Group is being established to tackle the issue of discarded needles in Llanelli.
 This group will look to raise awareness and promote the safe disposal of needles.
-Additional priorities being addressed include the changing profile of substances used, including New Psychoactive Substances and prescribed medication, changes in availability e.g. supply via internet routes and targeted drug dealing, Alcohol &amp; Older People, Alcohol Related Brain Damage, Cooccurring Substance Misuse and Mental Health and targeting of health promotion &amp; prevention messages to adults &amp; young people.
-The Wales Audit Office's 'Community Safety in Wales' report was considered at the Public Service's Board's 'Fair and Safe Community safety relating to how public services work together on this in Wales and to develop an ambitious, shared vision would be undertaken by the Welsh Government as a result of the WAO report.
-An Oversight Group.
-Community safety partners were asked to contribute to the review and the Fair and Safe Communities group mase and to develop an ambitious, shared vision would be undertaken by the Welsh Government as a result of the WAO report.
-An Oversight Group.
-Community safety partners were asked to contribute to the review and the Fair and Safe Communities group usubmitted a response to the Welsh Government in August.
-The Welsh Government's 'Working Together for Safer Communities 'review was published on 12th December 2017 with a proposal to establish a long-term programme of work in partnership with partners and stakeholders, to implement a new and ambitio Page 62 in community safety partnership working, develop new Wales-specific guidance for partnerships and consider how to secure funding.
-Partners agreed that there is no clear way forward in terms of the delivery
+Additional priorities being addressed include the changing profile of substances used, including New Psychoactive Substances and prescribed medication, changes in availability e.g. supply via internet routes and targeted drug dealing, Alcohol & Older People, Alcohol Related Brain Damage, Co- occurring Substance Misuse and Mental Health and targeting of health promotion & prevention We will respond to the Wales Audit Office Community Safety in Wales Report and its recommendations for Welsh Government, Police Crime Commissioner's and Local Authorities.
+(Action ID 12619) messages to adults & young people.
+The Wales Audit Office's 'Community Safety in Wales' report was considered at the Public Service's Board's 'Fair and Safe Communities' group meeting in July 2017, but was noted that it was not clear what action was expected by Partnerships.
+The group was made aware that a review of community safety relating to how public services work together on this in Wales and to develop an ambitious, shared vision would be undertaken by the Welsh Government as a result of the WAO report.
+An Oversight Group has been established to undertake this work, with the aim of reporting their findings to the Cabinet Secretary by November 2017.
+The Police and Crime Commissioner is a member of the Oversight Group.
+Community safety partners were asked to contribute to the review and the Fair and Safe Communities group submitted a response to the Welsh Government in August.
+The Welsh Government's 'Working Together for Safer Communities' review was published on 12th December 2017 with a proposal to establish a long- term programme of work in partnership with partners and stakeholders, to implement a new and ambitious vision for working together in safer communities.
+This Safer Communities programme will include the development of a Welsh justice system, establish a more effective leadership role for Welsh Government in community safety partnership working, develop new Wales-specific guidance for partnerships and consider how to secure funding.
+Partners agreed that there is no clear way forward in terms of the delivery Page 42 of 90